HiroIshikawa/speech2craft/docs/final.md

     'discard': set(['drop', 'throw']),
 ```

 Here, 'get' is the chosen command with a score of .59, whereas move only receieves a score of .49 and would not be chosen if we had strictly chosen commands based on scores.
+Another case of failure to match would be the similarity between 'hit' and 'attack'.
 ```
 go , crouch ==> 0.123674354369
 **go , get ==> 0.589803159155**